 First and foremost, the User Interface Designer understands technology.
 They know at least a bit about a number of computer programs in the areas of graphics design, information architecture and interaction design.

-The UI Designer is familiar with consumer marketing research and are skilled at content development.
+The UI Designer is familiar with consumer marketing research and is skilled at content development.
 User Interface Designer jobs require an understanding of the balance of colors, textures and interactive elements (such as navigational design components) that make a user-friendly web page.

 The UI Designer is a great communicator and patient when working in teams.

 Hire UI Designers who are methodical and able to see the big picture.
 They also can break human behavior patterns into their most logical steps.
 They are creative but also scientific and organized.
 They’re great at anticipating next steps and can apply their intuition to this role.
 The User Interface Designer has great attention to detail.